Save up to 40% by using FSA/HSA funds with TrueMed in Checkout Learn more

 Feeling intimidated about launching into a brand-new fitness routine from scratch or after you’ve been out of the game for a while?
 You’re not alone.

-The effects of starting physical activity when you’re out of shape can feel scary.
+The effects of starting physical activity and exercise when you’re out of shape can feel scary.
 Whether you’re worried about dealing with your loss of conditioning and stamina, muscle weakness, or reduced cardio endurance, the fact of the matter is that starting from the ground up can be physically challenging — and potentially uncomfortable or even painful.

 There are also mental hurdles to jump over.
 For instance, if you’ve found it difficult to carve out time in your day for a workout or found it hard to stay motivated, you’ll have to be really intentional about dedicating time and effort to your new routine.
 It’s also common for people who are out of shape to be nervous about failing, especially if they’ve had previous negative experiences with working out in the past.